Best AI Video Analysis Tools in 2026

 Integration Example

-Video understanding platform with foundation models purpose-built for video.
-Offers natural language video search, summarization, and classification through a simple cloud API.
+Video understanding platform built on two foundation models: Marengo for multimodal search and embeddings, and Pegasus for summarization, captioning, and analysis.
+Offers natural language video search and generative text outputs through a cloud API.

 Purpose-built video foundation models that understand visual actions, events, and context natively rather than relying on frame-by-frame image classification.